Skoda Octavia Estate verdict

 Should you buy one?

 Yes – because the Skoda Octavia Estate is so impressively fit for purpose, making it a brilliant estate car.
-This fourth generation version is even more on point than its predecessors because of its bang up-to-date driver assistance and safety tech, not to mention the improved interior quality.
-The 2024 facelift only builds on this well-established base, bring updates to areas that needed them, such as the infotainment
+This fourth-generation version is even more on-point than its predecessors because of its bang up-to-date driver assistance and safety tech, not to mention the improved interior quality.
+The 2024 facelift only builds on that well-established base by updating areas that needed it, such as the infotainment system.

 A Volkswagen Golf is still more refined and quiet on the move, but the Octavia is substantially more practical and better value for money.
 We think the two cars are now level pegging in terms of all-round ability.
 It’s the Skoda you choose for value and ease of use, while the Golf is marginally more technical inside and has an arguably more desirable image, although that’s surely less of an issue these days.